Dr. Williams, Radiation Oncologist

 • Specialized in cancer and toxic exposure

 Dr. Williams has more than two decades of experience caring for military service members and understands the long-term health consequences of toxic exposures during service.
+Not every case needs a Nexus letter.
+The first step is identifying the medically appropriate next service.

 Nexus Specialty Letters